ksonnet/ksonnet/docs/cli-reference/ks_delete.md

-The `delete` command removes Kubernetes resources from a cluster, as described in local *component* manifests.
+The `delete` command removes Kubernetes resources (described in local *component* manifests) from a cluster.
 This cluster is determined by the mandatory `<env-name>`argument.

 An entire ksonnet application can be removed from a cluster, or just its specific